rich13/rendertest/README.md

 2. Select "Web Service"
 3. Connect your repository or upload your code
 4. Configure your web service:
-   - Name: Choose a name for your service
+   - Name: php-postgres-crud-test
    - Runtime: PHP
-   - Build Command: Leave empty or use `composer install` if you have dependencies
+   - Build Command: Leave empty
    - Start Command: `php -S 0.0.0.0:$PORT -t .`
-5. Add the following environment variables:
-   - `DB_HOST`: Your Render PostgreSQL host (from the database setup)
-   - `DB_PORT`: Your Render PostgreSQL port (usually 5432)
-   - `DB_NAME`: Your Render PostgreSQL database name
-   - `DB_USER`: Your Render PostgreSQL username
-   - `DB_PASSWORD`: Your Render PostgreSQL password
+5. The environment variables will be automatically set if you use the Blueprint feature with the included `render.yaml` file
 6. Click "Create Web Service"

+### Using Render Blueprint

+For easier deployment, you can use Render's Blueprint feature:

+1. Push your code to a Git repository
+2. In Render.com, go to "Blueprints" and click "New Blueprint Instance"
+3. Connect to your repository
+4. Render will automatically set up the web service and database as defined in the `render.yaml` file

 ## Testing the Deployment

 Once deployed, you can test the application by:

 1. Visiting the URL provided by Render.com
+2. The page will automatically perform CRUD operations on each load
+3. Check the "Automatic CRUD Test Results" section to see the results of each operation
-2. Checking if the database connection is successful
+4. Verify that the database connection is successful
-3. Adding messages through the form
-4. Verifying that messages are stored and displayed correctly

 ## Troubleshooting